docker/docs/ee/upgrade.md

 7. Confirm the adjusted service deployed successfully.

-## Manager Upgrades When Moving to Docker Engine - Enterprise 18.09 and later
+### Manager upgrades when moving to Docker Engine - Enterprise 18.09 and later

 The following is a constraint introduced by architectural changes to the Swarm overlay networking when upgrading to Docker Engine - Enterprise 18.09 or later.
 It only applies to this one-time upgrade and to workloads